islas/hpc-workflows/README.md

 #### Test Config Terminology
 These will be listed with the following format: <br>
 `<Term> - [<json keyword if applicable>] (<code implementation>) - Description`
-* Suite ([Suite](.ci/runner.py)) - Analogous to the test config but just refers to the collection of tests loaded as opposed to the JSON file
+* Suite ([Suite](.ci/runner.py)) - Analogous to the test config but just refers to the collection of tests as opposed to the JSON file
 * Submit Options [`"submit_options"`] ([SubmitOptions](.ci/SubmitOptions.py)) - Details the *how* a script, test or suite should be run, particularly powerful in defining any HPC-specifics and host-specific variations scripts must know about
 * Test [<anything not `"submit_options"`>] ([Test](.ci/Test.py)) - Defines a test within the suite, contains the steps and optionally higher-precedence specification of submit options for this test
 * Step [<anything under `"steps"` inside test] ([Step](.ci/Step.py)) - Defines a step within a test, like a test can contain specific submit options.
 Most important though, it defines the script to run and any interdependencies between other steps in this test